em-PHA-sis on the wrong syl-LA-ble or Hesitancy and “digital literacy”

 (And to get back to the notion of culturally imposing ideas of literacy on others…I think that by re-framing the idea of ‘digital literacy’ back to ‘learning with technology’ – a collection of methodological skills – and not the equivalent of ’21st century literacy’ – I’ve reduced that fear for me.)

-• Scott McLeod says:
+8. Scott McLeod Avatar

 Tracy, you list here a number of learning outcomes, if that’s what I may call them.
 Few are academically-oriented, I noticed.
 When we discuss digital literacies, we generally are talking about both academic and other life outcomes?
 And then the question becomes whether digital literacies are a means to an end, an end unto themselves, or both…